sudheermuthyala/EKS/03-Kubernets-Fundamentals/REDAME.md

     * **Master Node :**
         - **Container Runtime (Docker) :**
         - **Etcd :**
+            * Consistent and highly-available key value store used as Kubernetes’ backing store for all cluster data.
+It stores all the masters and worker node information
         - **Kube-Scheduler :**
         - **Kube-Apiserver :**
             * It acts as front end for the Kubernetes control plane.
 It exposes the Kubernetes API.